 Joe Burbank / Pool via Getty Images

-George Zimmerman as he arrived in the courtroom for closing arguments July 12.
+George Zimmerman arrives for closing arguments July 12.

 “That child had every right to be where he was,” Guy said.
 “That child had every right to do what he was doing, walking home.
 That child had every right to be afraid of a strange man following him, first in his car and then on foot.